9999years/new.becca.ooo/source/_posts/index.md

 ---

-I’m a [software engineer][GitHub] based in the Boston area, passionate about static analysis, typography, arpeggios, and lens flares.
+I’m a [software engineer][GitHub] based in the Boston area, passionate about static analysis, typography, arpeggios, and lens flares. [available for hire!][hire-me]

 😊

 [GitHub]: https://github.com/9999years
+[hire-me]: /contact